grapa-dev/grapa/BUILD_README.md

 This directory now contains an automated build system that replaces the manual copy-paste process from `maintainers/BUILD_AND_DEPLOYMENT/BUILD.md`.

+**IMPORTANT: This build system builds for the CURRENT platform only.
+It does NOT support cross-compilation.
+You must run this script on each target platform independently.**

 ## Quick Start

 ### Build for Current Platform